PieFlavr/Raylib-Window-Pong/as4/README.md

 The worst part of this is most definetely getting the god-forsaken Raylib fork to work, and subsequently managing all the windows to get it as close as possible to what I want (i.e. multiple viewports).
 Ended up having to do some napkin math since for some reason Raylib doesn't let you mess with the projection matrix directly so I couldn't do the easy math and had to opt for ridiculous camera teleportation and such.

+At some point I tried using an external raytracing project as well (based on raylib), and it just absolutely gonked out with this setup.
+Crazy "fPIC", "shared/static library" and absolutely ridiculous include errors.
+I just gave up after a while and decided to learn GLSL to try and get a basic raymarching implement done.
+(Not "raytracing" but close enough :p)

 The other worst part of that whole ordeal was managing multiple windows, because they weren't object-like and instead just acted as a context switch, and not even an entirely great one at that because some random properties persist along the way that mess everything up if you don't specifically account for it.
 The most cursed, and I say the MOST cursed part of this whole project was discovering the fact I could use MACROS in combination with SCOPE OPERATORs (do-while) to bootleg "object-oriented" behaviors.
 I have never seen anything this cursed in my time on this earth, and I could not believe I was capable of such a crime against humanity.

 tl;dr I don't think I should be allowed to code again after this.